Term vs. Whole Life Insurance for Seniors: Which Is the Better Fit in 2026?

 Bottom line

 Most seniors are better served by whole life for permanent needs like final expenses, while term can still make sense for a defined time window in good health.
 Match the policy type to the actual coverage need, compare premiums for both options in the senior life insurance calculator, and speak with a licensed agent to see which carriers offer the most competitive rates for your specific age and health profile.
+These figures are general estimates only and are not financial advice.
+See also senior life insurance cost by age and how much coverage you actually need.

 Advertisement